Meet Our Goats

 These are the happy goats residing at Rierson Farms.
 Saying that they stole our hearts is an understatement!

 Forsetti and Neptune were the original goats of Rierson Farms!
 These sisters were brought to the farm in February 2019 (already named!).
-Forsetti is a bit more ginger than Neptune was and is mother to 3 of our other goats.
+Forsetti is a bit more ginger than Neptune.
+Forsetti is the mother of many of our goats, including Rosie, Darla, and Phoebe.
 She is very vocal and likes to make it known when it is dinner time.